 Note: you don't have to be the site owner or developer to create a case study.
-If you see an awesome Drupal site, contact the site.
-If they don't want to write a case study and don't mind if you do, volunteer to write it for them!
-Make sure to get their approval before publishing the case study.
+If you see an awesome Drupal site, contact the site owners.
+If they don't want to write a case study and don't mind if you do, ask their permission to write the case study for them!

 When a case study can be promoted to Featured

 - The site is live, well-maintained (no broken images, error messages etc.) and has up-to-date content.